 5.3.1 Description

-This use case is about supporting immersive VR games with tactile and multi-modality communication services.
+This use case is about supporting immersive VR games with tactile and multi-modal communication services.
 VR games have provided a better experience comparing to traditional games.
 As customers ask for more immersive game experience, haptic information has been taken into account including force and DOF.
 Traditional VR games provide video and audio information for players to create the real game scenarios.
 For better immersive VR games, haptic feedback is introduced and which provides the reality of touching things in games as well as the interaction of team players.

 To play the VR game, players buy VR games and related equipment like VR glasses, hand shank, analogue steering wheel and haptic gloves, which may be produced by different manufactures.
 In multi-player VR games, they act as different UEs and need to corporate to complete the mission.
 On application level, the VR gaming application will be able to distinguish these UEs and share the information with network that these UEs and data flows are grouping under this VR gaming service, and network need to provide corresponding QoS accordingly.